 When the empty track at the bottom is on the inside, you can simply drop a sturdy dowel stick into the track.
 Make sure it’s long enough that you can’t open the door far enough to squeeze in without removing it.

 If you want, you can cut the stick to leave enough room so you can open the window a little for ventilation and still have the dowel stick blocking anyone’s entry.

-Or you can get an adjustable steel security rod.
-It costs more, but you won’t need to worry about getting the exact length.
+Or you can get an adjustable patio door steel security rod.
+It costs more than a dowel stick, but you won’t need to worry about getting the exact length.

 This is such a simple, affordable trick, but now the burglar has to either break the glass – which is going to be loud and might be heard by neighbors – or lift the door out of its track.

 There are also pin devices you can get at hardware stores that make lifting the door impossible.

 While the Internet of Things has its own security issues to be aware of (everything is hackable), it also has some cool security options.

 Since burglars don’t come knocking, you might think a video doorbell won’t protect your home from them.
 But most burglars do come through the front door, so a live-streamed motion-activated camera should deter them.